 My exploration was into the connections between gambling addiction and compulsive religious belief.
-I was exploring the idea of not really being able to see what is in front of your face.
-I wanted to project an image of the Madonna in the ceiling of the bingo hall, and although this never happened, I projected lots of smaller images from conversations with players, which were mostly missed by the passers-by.
+I was exploring the idea of being lost and not being able to see what is in front of your face.
+I wanted to project an image of the Madonna in the ceiling of the bingo hall, although this never happened.
+I projected lots of diversely sourced appropriated images inspired from conversations with players.
+The projectors flickered on and off using timers during the opening hours of the bingo hall, the audience passing through may or may not catch a glimpse.

 Mecca was a commission that was started off by Camden Arts Centre, who were planning a group show about narrative, which never actually happened.
-Then they asked me to be in the North London Link Project, they got funding, and then I did one of their residencies.
+Peter Cross curator asked me to take part in the North London Link Project, they got funding, and then I did one of CAC artists studio residencies.

 I was asked specifically to make a project in the State Mecca Bingo Hall in Kilburn.
 I described the project as being like a long piece of string – long and drawn out rather than a spatial and wide event.
 It spanned about a year and involved spending a lot of time with this idea of research being like a performance.
 I was also trying to avoid making something spectacular.
 I worked a lot with the staff and talked to them, particularly Shaun and Dave, and played bingo and talked to various members of the club.
 I also collaborated with other artists, Karen Stripp and Paul Whitty.